 Compare the DW Series Drums

-DW is what I always refer to as the "Ferrari of Drums."
+The DW drum set is what I always refer to as the "Ferrari of Drums."
 Over the last 45 years, John Good, Don Lombardi, and their team have created some of the most amazing drums and innovations in the percussion world.
 From kits for beginners, to a complete custom series of drums, and innovative hardware such as the Mag Throw Off and Machine Drive Pedals, DW has been the front runner of the drum world in just about every way.

 Over the years as the company has expanded, they have introduced new series of kits to the world.
 I often get asked about the DW Drum Series differences, so I've broken the series down to help you find your best fit.

 DW Collector's Series